wasabipesto/themis/README.md

 - The website is written with Astro, which uses JS/node package managers.
 To run `npm` in an isolated environment, I use Docker, which you can find installation instructions for [here](https://docs.docker.com/engine/install/).
 Docker and the [docker compose](https://docs.docker.com/compose/install/linux) plugin are also used to run the database and its connectors.
 - For running tasks I have provided a `justfile`, which requires `just` to run.
 You can install that by following the instructions [here](https://just.systems/man/en/packages.html).
 The `justfile` is very simple, though, and if you don't want to install it you can just run the commands by hand.
 - The script for site deployment uses `rclone` and thus can be deployed to any target supported by that utility.
 You can install rclone by following the instructions [here](https://rclone.org/install/), or deploy the site some other way.
+- Some other optional utilities:
   - There are a few Python scripts I use for development in the `scripts` folder.
 If you want to use these, ensure you have a recent version of Python installed.
+  - When testing API responses I use `jq` for filtering and general formatting.

 ## Step 1.
 Downloading API data to disk